Natalie-2004/Java/README.md

 **Strategy Pattern (Behavioural)**

-Strategy lets you define a family of algorithms, put each of them into a separate class, and make their objects interchangeable.
+Strategy lets you define a family of algorithms, put each of them into a separate class, and make their objects interchangeable (互相替换).
 For example, Sorting Algos
 <br/>

+Key: implement concrete algorithms via the same interface <br/>

 When to use it? <br/>

 - When you have multiple algos for a specific task and you want to switch between them easily.
-- When you need to avoid using conditional statements to select different behaviors.
+- When you need to avoid bunch of conditional statements that executing similar algos
 - When a class has multiple behaviors that can be turned on or off based on runtime conditions.
-- When you want to avoid exposing complex, algorithm-specific data structures.

 Pros and Cons <br/>
 - Flexibility: Strategies can be changed dynamically at runtime.